 4. Property insurance protects your premises and business essentials.

-Property insurance protects your building and business necessities (inventory, machinery, computers, etc.) against common perils, like fire.
+Property insurance can protect your building and business necessities (inventory, machinery, computers, etc.) against common perils, like fire.
 It helps you rebuild and repair your premises so that you can get your business started up again.
 Keep in mind that you need to be mindful of the perils covered by your property policy.

 5. Choosing a higher deductible can help you save on your business insurance premium.